-What Is a Letterhead?
+What Is A Letterhead?

 A letterhead or letterheaded paper is what you will find at the top of the sheet of a letter paper.
 This would usually contain a name, address, a logo or corporate design, and sometimes even a background pattern.
 The purpose of having this is to display one's company information in a professional manner.
 The letterhead can leave a lasting impression on the reader, so it's best for businesses to prepare one that best represents the image they want to convey to the public.

-How to Make a Letterhead in Word?
+How to Make a Letterhead in Word

 1. Start by Learning the Elements

 Although creating a letterhead may seem simple, it is still important that you learn the basic elements.
 The list of elements can vary based on whether you’re an individual, organization, or company.
-For example, if you're working on a letterhead for a law firm, you may not have social media addresses included.
+For example, if you're working on the letterhead for a law firm, you may not have social media addresses included.

 2. Consider Your Images Carefully

 Having images or logos can greatly improve the design, but there are certain things that you need to consider before choosing which ones you will use.
 Let's say that the one you have chosen has too much white space.
 This means that you are going to have to crop or adjust the image size.
-Think about what it is that you can do to improve the image quality and make sure that the image or logo you've chosen is able to reflect your brand in the way you want it to.
+Think about what it is that you can do to improve the image quality and make sure that the image or logo design you've chosen is able to reflect your brand in the way you want it to.

 3. Choose Your Header Style